Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 And the game platform announced new players have increased five times over.

-Meanwhile chess players on livestream channels have reported increases in women making up their viewership since the premiere.
+Meanwhile chess players on livestream channels reported increases in women making up their viewership since the premiere.

 [More Marketing Trends & Tips for Your Inbox: Subscribe to the Newsletter]